contributte/cache/.docs/README.md

 ## Cache Factory

-This simple extension is very useful.
 Don't waste time by passing `Nette\Caching\IStorage` directly to your classes.
 Use our tuned `CacheFactory`.

 ```yaml
 extensions: